We're here to help

 The execution results are also visible in the Test Builder by right-clicking on a given step and selecting ‘View Test Step Output’.

 Step 6: To complete the Test Steps, the Asserts are renamed so that their purpose can be easily understood.
-(Refer to Renaming Test Steps for more information.)
+(Refer to Making basic adjustments to test steps for more information.)

 Example 2: Asserting picklist field values